amdegroot/pytorch-containers/README.md

 ```
 Note: We could have used torch.stack() instead of torch.cat().
 See the [docs](http://pytorch.org/docs/tensors.html).

-The advantages that come with autograd when manipulating networks in these ways
-become much more apparent with more complex architectures, so let's combine some of the
-operations we defined above.

 ## Math Tables

 The math table implementations are pretty intuitive, so the Torch implementations are omitted in this repo,